 To the best of their knowledge belief explanation and information obtained by themand as required under Section 134(3)(c) of the Companies Act 2013 your Directors confirmthat:

 (i) in the preparation of the Annual Accounts the applicable accounting standards havebeen followed along with proper explanations relating to material departure if any;

-(ii) they have selected such accounting policies as mentioned in Note 2 to the Notes toFinancial Statements and applied them consistently and made judgements and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the financial year and of the profit of the Company for thatperiod;
+(ii) they have selected such accounting policies as mentioned in Note 2 to the Notes toFinancial Statements and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the financial year and of the profit of the Company for thatperiod;

-(iii) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; and
+(iii) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(iv) they have prepared the annual accounts on a going concern basis.
+(iv) they have prepared the annual accounts on a going concern basis;

 For and on behalf of the Board